 Is It Time to Unfriend Facebook?

-There are over 2 billion monthly active users on Facebook according to second quarter 2017 statistics.
+There are over 2.9 billion monthly active users on Facebook according to first quarter 2022 statistics.

 If all these people spent just 10 minutes per week on Facebook, that totals nearly 350 million hours weekly scrolling through Facebook pages.

 But most people spend far more than 10 minutes per week on Facebook.
 The actual amount of time consumed by the social network site is astronomical.

 Christians must ask the question: “Is it a good stewardship of time to visit Facebook?”

 Facebook does have its benefits.
 It’s a good way to keep in contact with distant family and friends.
 You can share messages, photos and videos with them.